UK-based TMC Business Travel Direct has launched a predictive tool that analyses travel data to model the outcomes of policy changes.

 She added that the tool takes the “guess-work” out of formulating policy changes, adding that it “uses the actual data we’ve gathered for individual clients, so it enables us to create unique solutions”.

-Oliver said she was optimistic about the TMC sector, and that business was “buoyant” with travel patterns so far mainly unaffected by the Brexit referendum vote.
+Oliver said she was optimistic about the Travel Management Company: An agency which manages business travel for a company. sector, and that business was “buoyant” with travel patterns so far mainly unaffected by the Brexit referendum vote.

 “The sector is in a constant state of flux,” she said.
 “Technology is evolving at an exponential rate.
 The key is to stay relevant, and be always adapting and finding solutions to the latest challenges in this dynamic environment.”

 One example of change is the latest NDC developments, which she remains “open minded” about but warns it risks costing the customer more money.